 )

-In this post, I described the recommended project structure for monolithic applications.
-The options covered range from deploying the application as a single stack to using a stack per component.
-You can also create more than one stack in a component if needed.
-I used a single pipeline for the application.
-If you would like to create more than one pipeline (e.g. pipeline per component), look at Integrate GitHub monorepo with AWS CodePipeline to run project-specific CI/CD pipelines blog post.
+In this post, I described the recommended AWS CDK project structure for monolithic Python applications.
+The blog post covered one stack and two or more stack deployment models.
+The application used a single deployment pipeline.
+If you want to create more than one deployment pipeline (e.g. deployment pipeline per bounded context), take a look at Integrate GitHub monorepo with AWS CodePipeline to run project-specific CI/CD pipelines blog post.

 If you think I’ve missed something, feel free to ping me @alex_pulver.
 Happy coding!